Webby980/in-60-seconds/PITCHME.md

 @snap[west]
 @ul[spaced text-black]
-- Clean, pleasant to use, good documentation and less boilerplate
+- Clean, pleasant to use and less boilerplate
-- Now widely used in the Kotlin community
+- Now more widely used in the Kotlin community
 - Plenty of features
 - E.g. Easy mocking of private functions, constructor mocking, coroutine mocking etc
 - Which would potentially be useful for new work
 @ulend
 @snapend